sensu/sensu-docs/content/sensu-go/5.16/getting-started/glossary.md

 Event data includes the result of a check or metric (or both), the executing agent, and a timestamp.
 [Read more about events][8].

-#### Filter
+#### Event filter
 Logical expressions that handlers evaluate before processing monitoring events.
-Filters can instruct handlers to allow or deny matching events based on day, time, namespace, or any attribute in the event data.
+Event filters can instruct handlers to allow or deny matching events based on day, time, namespace, or any attribute in the event data.
-[Read more about filters][9].
+[Read more about event filters][9].

 #### Handler
 A component of the monitoring event pipeline that acts on events.